 - One major joint in each arm.
 If your gout affects a shoulder, hand, or wrist, it must be severe enough to interfere with your ability to manage daily tasks like cooking meals, bending down to tie your shoes, holding a pencil, or taking care of personal hygiene.

 It’s important to know that the SSA won’t award benefits simply because you have gout.
-It approves or denies benefits based on whether the condition causes functional limitations.
-If you’re unable to work, or normal work activity has become difficult, you may be eligible for benefits.
+It approves or denies social security benefits based on whether the condition causes functional limitations.
+If you’re unable to work, or normal work activity has become difficult, you may be eligible for benefits and our Nebraska social security disability lawyers can help.

-If your gout is interfering with your normal, daily functions, call us at 402-933-5405 to set up an appointment to discuss your situation.
+If your chronic gout is interfering with your normal, daily functions, contact our firm online or give us a call us at 402-933-5405 to set up an appointment to discuss your situation with one of our qualified ad experienced Nebraska social security disability lawyers.